-As for the applicable sources of law, the main framework legislation both in the electricity and in the oil and gas sectors is enacted in the form of law of the Mozambican parliament (the Electricity Act and Law No. 3/2001 of 21 February, 'the Petroleum Act').
-Regulation of this legislation is mostly adopted by the Council of Ministers in the form of Decrees.
-Finally, the Ministry of Energy may also issue orders.
+As for the applicable sources of law, the main framework legislation both in the electricity and in the oil and gas sectors is enacted in the form of law of the Mozambican parliament (the Electricity Act and Law No. 3/2001 of 21 February, the Petroleum Act).